imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 * [Server-side file uploading](java_app.md#server-side-file-upload)
 * [ImageKit Media API](java_app.md#imagekit-media-api)

-## Setting up ImageKit java SDK
+## Setting up ImageKit Java SDK

-We will create a fresh Java application for this tutorial and work with it.
+We will create a new Java application for this tutorial and work with it.

-First, we will install the imagekitio dependencies in our machine by applying the following things on our application.
+First, we will install the imagekitio dependencies in our machine by applying the following things to our application.

 ## Install dependencies